Thomas SchumacherPhD, Oregon State University

 Short BioAfter earning his Undergraduate Degree in Civil Engineering from the Bern University of Applied Sciences, Switzerland in 2000, Dr. Schumacher worked as a structural and project engineer for a consulting firm in Switzerland.
 He left design practice in 2004 to earn his M.S. and PhD Degrees from Oregon State University in 2006 and 2010, respectively.
 He joined the faculty of Civil and Environmental Engineering at the University of Delaware in 2010.
 He is an active member of the American Concrete Institute (ACI) and a registered Professional Engineer (PE) in the State of Delaware.
 Currently, he also serves as a co-chair on the University of Delaware Sustainability Task Force (UDSTF) Executive Council.

-Research Interests: Novel sensing methodologies for non-destructive testing (NDT) and structural health monitoring (SHM) of civil infrastructure: Quantitative acoustic emission monitoring, carbon nanotube-based sensing composites, digital video-based monitoring; Behavior and durability of concrete structures; Sustainable structures; Probabilistic approaches.
+Research Interests: Novel sensing methodologies for non-destructive testing (NDT) and structural health monitoring (SHM) of civil infrastructure; Behavior and durability of concrete structures; Sustainable structures; Probabilistic approaches.

 Teaching Interests: Sustainable engineering; Technology-society-environment; Structural analysis and design; Concrete structures; Non-destructive testing.